Villa-DEste, Tivoli

 Villa-d-esteStatue

-You can walk around the inside of the villa although it is not as spectacular as the gardens.
-As the weather was a bit unsettled we decided to see the gardens first and then look around the villa.
-The villa has some magnificent mosaic floors, frescos and paintings but otherwise were bare rooms.
+You can walk around the inside of the villa, although it is not as spectacular as the gardens.
+As the weather was a bit unsettled, we decided to explore the gardens first and then take a look around the villa.
+The villa has some magnificent mosaic floors, frescos and paintings, but otherwise it was bare rooms.

 Villa d'Este Gardens